 Vanderbilt University – School of Nursing

 Vanderbilt’s program is centered on evidence-based methodology and provides students with hands-on practice throughout their studies.
 Graduates not only know how to apply the knowledge they have gleaned but they are also critical thinkers who can work through complex health issues.
-Admission requirements include participating in an interview and submitting official transcripts, letters of recommendation, a nursing license, a resume, and a statement of purpose.
+Admission requirements include an interview and the submission of official transcripts, letters of recommendation, a nursing license, a resume, and a statement of purpose.

 Columbia University – School of Nursing